Our answers to common questions from new players.

 Difference between a Mortar and Howitzer.

 This one comes up pretty often.
 A Mortar is an Infantry unit.
 A Howitzer, like an Anti-Tank Gun, is an Artillery unit.
-These two units types, Infantry and Artillery have different rules to be kept in mind.
-Movement and Exceptional Damage being the biggest differences.
+These two units types (Infantry and Artillery) have different rules to be kept in mind.
+Movement and how Exceptional Damage is applied are the biggest differences.